 - 7.1.1.
-In relation to each Worker, You must: - (a) You must organise and pay for travel costs for each Worker (unless the Worker elects to pay for the cost themselves), - (b) book flight tickets to and from Australia (unless the Worker elects to pay for the cost themselves).
-You must take reasonable steps to ensure that all Workers employed under a particular Approved Recruitment travel on the same flight(s) for arrivals and departures, - (c) when booking those tickets, only choose airfares that provide the best value for money and You must comply with the International Airfares and Domestic Transportation Matrix, and - (d) advise the Worker of all travel costs that will be the subject of deductions in accordance with Chapter 5 prior to their departure from their Home Country and from Australia (as relevant).
+In relation to each Worker, You must: - (a) organise and pay for travel costs for each Worker (unless the Worker elects to pay for the cost themselves) - (b) book flight tickets to and from Australia (unless the Worker elects to pay for the cost themselves).
+You must take reasonable steps to ensure that all Workers employed under a particular Approved Recruitment travel on the same flight(s) for arrivals and departures including domestic transfers - (c) when booking those tickets, only choose airfares that provide the best value for money and You must comply with the International airfares and domestic transportation matrix that is available as a resource on the PALM website and - (d) advise the Worker of all travel costs that will be the subject of deductions in accordance with Chapter 5 prior to their departure from their Home Country and from Australia (as relevant).